eleazarbr/laraveldaily-minicrm/README.md

     * ```mysql -u root -p```,
     * ```create database laraveldaily;```
     * ```\q```
+3. Run `composer update` from the projects root folder
-3. From the projects root run `cp .env.example .env`
+4. From the projects root run `cp .env.example .env`
-4. Configure your `.env` file
+5. Configure your `.env` file
-5. Run `composer update` from the projects root folder
+6. Run `composer update` from the projects root folder
-6. From the projects root folder run `php artisan key:generate`
+7. From the projects root folder run `php artisan key:generate`
-7. From the projects root folder run `php artisan migrate`
+8. From the projects root folder run `php artisan migrate`
+9. From the projects root folder run `php artisan make:auth`
-8. From the projects root folder run `composer dump-autoload`
+10. From the projects root folder run `composer dump-autoload`
-9. From the projects root folder run `php artisan db:seed`
+11. From the projects root folder run `php artisan db:seed`
+12. Set up a virtual host or run `php artisan serve`

 ## License

 This project is open-sourced software licensed under the MIT license.